GSA/catalog-app/README.md

 Enter the URL to the appropriate endpoint to the "Source type" used, enter a title, select frequency of harvest (update interval), Set private or public and the organization.
 Click "Save"

 >NOTE: The harvester won't do anything until you click "Reharvest" to start the harvester.
 Feel free to refresh the page periodically and watch the datasets get registered :)

+>You can speed up the harvest process with this command `docker-compose scale harvester-fetch-consumer=3` which adds 3 new harvester containers to distribute the workload.

 ## Other Useful Commands
 Once running you can use either/both [docker commands](https://docs.docker.com/engine/reference/commandline/cli/) or [docker-compose commands](https://docs.docker.com/compose/reference/) to manage running containers.
 This needs to be performed atleast once to create a CKAN sysadmin. *If you are running docker as root you may need to ADD `sudo` before these commands*